-The applicant may reapply for assistance if the waiting list is open.
+The applicant may reapply for assistance after twelve (12) months, if the waiting list is open.
 If the waiting list is not open, the applicant must wait to reapply until the PHA opens the waiting list.

 5-II.E.
 ACCESSIBLE UNITS [24 CFR 8.27]